kamadorueda/four-shells/front/src/components/docs/Home.md

 ```

 Sometime ago while migrating an old **Kubernetes** cluster
-I found in the need of having two different versions of **Kubernetes Helm**
+we found in the need of having two different versions of **Kubernetes Helm**
 to deal with different kind of deployments.

 **Nix** allows us to install / use different versions of a package side-by-side